sami-dev/MultiBrandLoginPage/README.md

 	<br/>
 	<img src="Documentation/Images/IdP-005A.png" alt="Add Identity Provider"/>
 	<br/>
-	* Note: The last part of Assertion Consumer Service (ACS) URL provides **idp** value.
-This value be will be sent as **idp** query string parameter value to pick green branded login page.
+	* Note: The last highlighted part of Assertion Consumer Service (ACS) URL provides **idp** value.
+This value be will be sent as **idp** query string parameter value in the authentication request to route to the green branded login page.

 ### 2.2	Create Identity Provider for "Blue Brand Login Page" ###
 This is for Blue Brand.
 This will not be acted as true identity provider.
 This will not do traditional SAML 2.0 Request/Response (as SAML2 functionaliy is never used).
 Its only job to host login page, which contains the sign-in widget.